Skip to content

 Read more

 The acidic hardwood swamps of the Kingston-Brentwood-Danville-Hampstead corridor are the premier Culiseta melanura habitat.
-All 5 human EEE cases in 2024 fell in southeastern towns.
+Both human EEE cases in 2024 fell in southeastern towns (Hampstead and Kensington).
 Merrimack Valley (Manchester/Nashua/Concord): NH's West Nile hotspot.
 Urban catch basins are Culex pipiens breeding grounds; Manchester has run its own arbovirus program since 2000.
 Seacoast/Great Bay: Enormous Ochlerotatus cantator biting pressure from salt marshes — high nuisance, historically less disease.
 Strafford and eastern Hillsborough counties: Elevated EEE risk.
 Lakes Region and North Country: Heavy nuisance populations from shoreline wetlands but labeled 'Baseline/No Data' by DHHS because trapping is limited to the southeast.

 03

-NH tied Massachusetts at 5 human EEE cases in 2024 and recorded the first U.S. EEE death of the year — Steven Perry, 41, of Hampstead (NBC Boston).
+NH recorded 2 human EEE cases and 1 death in 2024 — its first human EEE cases since 2014 — and the state's fatality was the first U.S. EEE death of the year: Steven Perry, 41, of Hampstead (NBC Boston / NHPR).

 Read more

-All five cases clustered in southeastern towns: Hampstead, Kensington, Derry, Newmarket, and Danville, with symptom onset August 5–18.
+The second case, an adult from Kensington, was hospitalized but survived.
+Both human cases were in southeastern towns, with symptom onset in August; positive mosquito batches were detected across the Rockingham County corridor (Danville, Kingston, Newton, Fremont, Hampstead, Kensington).
+NH DHHS also confirmed 1 infected horse and 7 EEE-positive mosquito batches that season.
 This wasn't a one-off: NH led the nation in 2005 (7 cases, 2 deaths) and had 3 cases / 2 deaths in 2014.
 EEE cycles on a roughly 5–10 year regional periodicity.

 04